kksramkumar/Getting-and-Cleaning-Data/CodeBook.md

 The dataset includes the following files:

-'README.txt'
+1.'README.txt'

-'features_info.txt': Shows information about the variables used on the feature vector.
+2.'features_info.txt': Shows information about the variables used on the feature vector.

-'features.txt': List of all features.
+3.'features.txt': List of all features.

-'activity_labels.txt': Links the class labels with their activity name.
+4.'activity_labels.txt': Links the class labels with their activity name.

-'train/X_train.txt': Training set.
+5.'train/X_train.txt': Training set.

-'train/y_train.txt': Training labels.
+6.'train/y_train.txt': Training labels.

-'test/X_test.txt': Test set.
+7.'test/X_test.txt': Test set.

-'test/y_test.txt': Test labels.
+8.'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.